thunknyc/profile/README.md

 ## Introduction

-The goal of this project is to work toward integration into CIDER, the Clojure IDE for Emacs.
-The stats collected are the as follows:
+The goal of this project is to build a profiling tool that can be used on non-pure (and pure) code, particularly code that interacts with external systems where the function calls may not be idempotent or repeatable.
+Profile is being built with the plan of integration into CIDER, the Clojure IDE for Emacs.
+The stats collected are:

 * `:n` Number of samples.
 * `:sum` Aggregate time spent in fn.